Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 ```
 Even with optimizations, initialisation isn't allowed for aVLA.
 So despite
 wanting fixed size array and compiler being technically able to provide one,
-it's won't work (and if it does... it's breaking the specification...).
+it won't work (and if it does... it's breaking the specification...).

 # `sizeof` not resolved at compile time